visionmobile/heroku-dyno/docs/API.md

 ##### Example

-Event "stop" is emitted when a dyno process has stopped.
+Event "stop" is emitted when a running process has stopped.

 ```javascript
 db.on('stop', function (info) {